zeh/random-art-generator/docs/running.md

 | Same size as target (default) | N/A | `rag mandrill.png --generations 100 --rng-seed 1 --painter strokes --painter-alpha 0.7 --painter-width 5% --margins 8%` | <img src="out_scale_id.png" width="256"> |
 | Scaled to 4x the target size | `--scale 4` | `rag mandrill.png --generations 100 --rng-seed 1 --painter strokes --painter-alpha 0.7 --painter-width 5% --margins 8% --scale 4` | <img src="out_scale_4.png" width="256"> |
 | Scaled to 10% of the target size | `--scale 0.1` | `rag mandrill.png --generations 100 --rng-seed 1 --painter strokes --painter-alpha 0.7 --painter-width 5% --margins 8% --scale 0.1` | <img src="out_scale_01.png" width="256"> |

+#### <a id="save-often"></a> `--save-often`

+Save the output file more frequently.

+The default behavior for the application is to only write the final output file when the target generations, tries, or diff are achieved.
+With this flag, the output file will be saved frequently, on every successful generation.

+This is useful if one expects to be interrupting the writing process in the middle.

 #### <a id="target-color-matrix"></a>`--target-color-matrix <color-matrix>`